daniqss/daniqss/README.md

 ### hi! 👏

 ### about me
-I'm a third-year computer science student at the University of A Coruña, with a specialization in computer engineering I like coding, experimenting and learning different technologies from different fields And I use arch linux btw
+I'm a third-year computer science student at the University of A Coruña, studying a specialization in computer engineering

+I like coding, experimenting and learning different technologies from different fields

+And I use arch linux btw

 ### currently using